 Shop 3/233 Chapel St, Prahran

-A mecca for luxe designer clothing, handbags and accessories, Hawkeye Vintage is a must-do for the pre-loved vintage lover.
-Head down to the Chapel Lane Pop Up Huts for some 70s to 90s era style.
+A mecca for luxe designer clothing, handbags and accessories, Stupid Vintage is a must-do for the pre-loved vintage lover.
+Head down to Green Street for some 70s to 90s era style.
 This is thrift shopping at its best people.

 These guys are the consignment queens, Eurotrash is a Chapel Street icon, housed right next to Chapel Street Bazaar.
 Our top pick for all things authentic, designer and high-end.
 Think Chanel, Louis Vuitton, Balenciaga and Prada, just to name a few.
 All in mint condition too.